aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/introduction/_index.md

 You can also set these properties to change the information in the file.
 The code samples below show how to retrieve information about what created the file as well as when it was created, edited, printed and saved.
 #### **Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Introduction-GetLibraryVersion-GetLibraryVersion.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Introduction-GetLibraryVersion-GetLibraryVersion.cs" >}}
 ## **Writing Visio Document Summary Information**
 Microsoft Visio lets you define a number of document summary information properties to help you and your colleagues identify a diagram.
 Summary properties, for example, title, subject, author and description, makes the file easier to find when searching, and easier to recognize when browsing files.
 ### **Writing Microsoft Visio Document Summary Info**